 1. CSI’s New Student Orientation Program

-A mandatory requirement of all incoming students with less than six transfer credits, parents of first-year students should ensure that their student has scheduled their New Student Orientation (NSO).
+A mandatory requirement of all incoming students with less than six transfer credits, parents of first-year students should ensure that their student attend a New Student Orientation (NSO) session.
 NSO is an opportunity for new students to become engage with the college community and learn about campus resources available at CSI.
 Although the parents and families cannot attend NSO due to space limitations, it is important to ensure your student has registered and attends their scheduled NSO in order to enroll at the College of Staten Island.
 Many parents of today’s college students have been actively involved in managing the details, schedules, and even conflicts of their student, but college life offers the opportunity for students to grow and develop more independently, and it begins with participation in NSO.

 2. How Parents and Colleges Communicate